 - Can’t be used to for travel visas

-Any US citizen who wishes to travel internationally via air needs to have a passport book.
-A passport book functions in all ways a passport card is used and there is no need to obtain a passport card if you already have a passport book, however, it is still more convenient to have a passport card as well.
+Any US citizen wishing to travel internationally via air must have a passport book.
+A passport book functions in all ways a passport card is used and there is no need to obtain a passport card if you already have a passport book.
+However, people find a Passport Card more convenient and accessible when carrying.

 Passport card can be useful for some people; here are some premises wherein a passport card can be of great help: